MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-whats-new.md

 ## Manage remotely and stay secure anywhere

-Surface Hub 3 empowers IT administrators with enterprise-grade tools to manage devices and maintain security from anywhere.
+Surface Hub running Teams Rooms on Windows empowers IT admins with enterprise-grade tools to manage devices and maintain security from anywhere.

 - **Remote management**: Use Microsoft Endpoint Manager to configure settings and policies.
 Monitor health and room status with Microsoft Teams Admin Center and the Teams Rooms Pro Management Portal.
 - **Low-touch deployment**: Quickly deploy devices using Windows Autopilot, and use auto-sign-in capabilities for seamless integration with Azure Directory.